spxdpa/davidlionfishzzo/content/en/posts/first.md

 ---
-title: "First post"
+title: "First post on the new site"
 date: 2020-07-11T12:00:06+09:00
-description: "The first post to test it all works!"
+description: "The first post using Hugo static themesand Netlify.
+This will test it all works!"
 draft: false
 hideToc: false
 enableToc: true